open-eid/CDOC2/auth.md

 2. second section is base64 encoded JWT claims
 3. third section is base64 encoded signature value

-In the next section, we will explain how to use SD-JWT  to only disclose those elements of the `capsule_access_data` array to CCS servers, which are necessary and prevent the replay possibility.
+In the next section, we will explain how to use SD-JWT  to only disclose those elements of the `shareAccessData` array to CCS servers, which are necessary and prevent the replay possibility.

 ## Intro to SD-JWT standard

 SD-JWT standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) _defines a mechanism for selective disclosure of individual elements of a JSON object used as the payload of a JSON Web Signature (JWS) structure_.
 It assumes a ecosystem with following entities:

-1. SD-JWT is created by an entity called "Issuer".
-Issuer decides, what claims are included in SD-JWT, which claims are individually disclosable.
-Issuer signs the SD-JWT with its key pair and secures the SD-JWT against modifications.
+1. SD-JWT is created by an entity called _Issuer_.
+Issuer decides, what claims are included in SD-JWT and which claims are individually disclosable.
+Issuer signs the SD-JWT with its key pair and this way secures the SD-JWT against modifications.
-2. SD-JWT is received from Issuer by entity called "Holder".
+2. SD-JWT is received from Issuer by entity called _Holder_.
 Holder decides when and where to present the SD-JWT and also decides, which disclosable claims it wishes to reveal and which one it wishes to keep secret.
-3. SD-JWT is presented to an entity called "Verifier".
-Verifier requests SD-JWT from Holder and checks and extracts the list of claims from SD-JWT.
+3. SD-JWT is presented to an entity called _Verifier_.
+Verifier requests SD-JWT from Holder, checks the Issuer signature and extracts the list of claims from SD-JWT.

-We are mapping those SD-JWT specific entities to CDOC2 world in the following way:
+We are mapping those SD-JWT-specific entities to CDOC2 world in the following way:

-1. SD-JWT data structure is used as both CDOC2 authentication data and CDOC2 authentication signature, in other words, information that is used to create authentication data and authentication signature, is expressed as SD-JWT structures.
+1. SD-JWT data structure is used as both CDOC2 authentication data and CDOC2 authentication signature.
+In other words, information that is used to create authentication data and authentication signature, is expressed (encoded) as SD-JWT structure.
+Authentication signature corresponds to Issuer signature.
 2. SD-JWT presentation with selectively disclosed claims is used as server-specific CDOC2 authentication ticket.
 3. Roles of SD-JWT Issuer and SD-JWT Holder is performed by CDOC2 Client.
 Client creates the SD-JWT structure, specifies that some claims are disclosable and later creates specific presentations to each CCS server.
-SD-JWT standard optionally supports the scenario when Holder has its own key pair and it is possible to verify this key binding during the SD-JWT presentations.
-In CDOC2 system, we don't use Holder key binding.
+SD-JWT standard optionally supports the scenario when Holder has its own key pair (separate from Issuer's key pair) and it is possible to verify this key binding during the SD-JWT presentations.
+In CDOC2 system, we don't use Holder's key binding feature.
-4. Roles of SD-JWT Verifiers is performed by CCS servers.
+4. Role of SD-JWT Verifier is performed by CCS servers.
 Servers will provide Client with nonces and verify that they will receive a valid signed SD-JWT with server-specific nonce as disclosable claim.

 ## SD-JWT and selective disclosures

-How does this "selective disclosure" actually work behind the scenes?
-The idea is that Issuer will create special kind of `SD-CLAIMS` in the ordinary JWT, which are:
+How does this "selective disclosure" magic actually work behind the scenes?
+The idea is that Issuer will create special kind of `SD-CLAIMS` data items in the ordinary JWT, which are:

 ```text
 SD-CLAIMS = (